baristabarita/caresync/README.md

-# CareSync: A simple HealthCare Management System for Doctors
+# CareSync: A simple Patient Record Management System for Doctors